Litreily/notes/ubuntu/userAdd.md

 # add user with root user
 $ useradd USERNAME
 # or add like that
-$ useradd -m /home/USERNAME -s /bin/zsh USERNAME
+$ useradd -m USERNAME -s /bin/zsh

 # add password for new user
 $ passwd USERNAME